Tomkay94/java-datastructures/README.md

 ## Running Tests

+To run any tests, you must have JUnit installed.
+Instructions on installing JUnit are not provided here.
 Before running these tests, you must first open a terminal and clone the repo:

 `git clone https://github.com/karysto/java-datastructures.git`